fast/fastrace/README.md

 ## FAQ

-### Why is fastrace so fast?
+### Why is Fastrace so fast?

-There are some articles posted by the maintainer of fastrace:
+The maintainer of fastrace posts articles describing the details:

 - [The Design of A High-performance Tracing Library in Rust (Chinese)](https://www.youtube.com/watch?v=8xTaxC1RcXE)
 - [How We Trace a KV Database with Less than 5% Performance Impact](https://en.pingcap.com/blog/how-we-trace-a-kv-database-with-less-than-5-percent-performance-impact/)